CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/06-build-agent-portal-and-vscode.md

 ## Task 4: Interact with your agent using VS Code

 As a developer, you may spend some time working in the Foundry portal; but you’re also likely to spend a lot of time in Visual Studio Code.
 The Foundry Toolkit for VS Code extension provides a convenient way to work with Foundry project resources without leaving the development environment.

+In this task, you'll install and configure the Foundry Toolkit extension for Visual Studio Code.
+You'll connect to your Foundry project, access the agent created in the portal, and test its functionality directly from the development environment.

 ### Install and configure the VS Code extension